aisha-als/floyd-warshall-algorithm/README.md

 This package uses a recursive version of the algorithm, re-written from the iterative version in the root folder of this package.

+This package is written using PEP 8 guidelines.

 ## Table of Contents